skyylex/ios-test/docs/README.md

 **Key classes of the architecture:**

-V - View.
+-**V - View**.
 Represents actual UI layer which is responsible showing UI based on the provided data and forwarding interaction events outside.
-I - Interactor.
+-**I - Interactor**.
 Represents aggregation of business logic, services, data layer.
-P - Presenter.
+-**P - Presenter**.
 Controls presentation of the View, forwards interaction to Interactor to perform changes in the model or remote service.
-E - Entity.
+-**E - Entity**.
 In the traditional approach represents data types of persistent storage (models).
 Defines what is transfered in application data flow.
 Data transfer objects (Plain objects) also could be
 R - Router.
 Represents External UX flow (transitions between screens) and requests to external UI.
 In the provided architecture is also responsible for creation (for simplicity).

 **The interaction between layers could be described in the following diagram:**